RobDWaller/ReallySimpleArrayTest/README.md

 This test aims to see how well a developer understands arrays and array manipulation.

-It is based around a small assocaitive array of users.
+It is based around a small assocaitive array of users, the array item fields include forename, surname, username, email, age, country, city and created_at.
 Each task aims to test a different means of manipulating an array.

 ### The User Array